raspdevpy/ccdoc/guide/Random/randomTextBiased.md

 ```

 ### Note:
-The more weight a text has, the more likely it it to be selected
+The more weight a text has, the more likely it is to be selected

 ### Example (Unlucky guy):
 <discord-messages>